Meghana157/Excel-Sales-Dashboard/README.md

 To boost sales in the future:

-Targeted Approach: Based on our data analysis, there's a golden opportunity to engage women aged 30-49 in Maharashtra, Karnataka, and Uttar Pradesh.With this segment driving a significant portion of sales, tailoring marketing efforts could unlock remarkable growth potential.
+**Targeted Approach**: Based on our data analysis, there's a golden opportunity to engage women aged 30-49 in Maharashtra, Karnataka, and Uttar Pradesh.With this segment driving a significant portion of sales, tailoring marketing efforts could unlock remarkable growth potential.

-Online Strategy: Harnessing the power of online platforms, particularly Amazon, Flipkart, and Myntra, will be a game-changer.
+**Online Strategy**: Harnessing the power of online platforms, particularly Amazon, Flipkart, and Myntra, will be a game-changer.
 Utilizing these channels for targeted ads and promotions can maximize reach and customer engagement.